prtkgpt/questdb.io/docs/reference/sql/select.md

 ![select syntax](/img/doc/diagrams/select-statement.svg)

 :::tip

 The `TABLE` can either be a in your database (in which case you would pass the table's name), or the result of a sub query.

 :::

-## Simple Select
+## Simple select

 ### All columns